Bulgarian political crisis (2021–2026): Denkov government

-The Denkov government's primary goals were to continue Bulgaria's accession process into the Schengen Area and Eurozone and judicial reform.
+The Denkov government's primary goals were judicial reform and continuing Bulgaria's accession process into the Schengen Area and Eurozone.
 The government faced two no confidence votes.
-The first was submitted by BSP, V and ITN over energy policy, in October 2023.
+The first was submitted by BSP, VAZ and ITN over energy policy, in October 2023.
 The Denkov government won the vote by a large margin, supported by the coalition parties and DPS.
 The same three parties supported another no confidence motion regarding defence and security in November 2023.
 Initially, GERB and DPS staged a walkout during the debate, leading to the government narrowly surviving with 66 votes to keep them and 61 to oust them.
-However, due to re-voting requests and the quorum not being met, the vote was repeated, which the government survived comfortably.
+Due to re-voting requests and the quorum not being met, the vote was repeated, which the government survived comfortably.

-Resignation
+Resignation and agreement collapse

 The Denkov government submitted its resignation on 5 March 2024 as scheduled in the rotation agreement, but would stay in place as a caretaker government until the negotiations for a rotation government had concluded.
 The government's resignation was approved unanimously by the National Assembly.

-Agreement collapse

 Gabriel, as GERB's proposed candidate for PM, received the first mandate to form a government from President Radev.
 She proposed a government without getting the consent of PP–DB, and PP–DB ministers subsequently declared they did not wish to enter a government led by Gabriel.
 Further negotiations followed, but they broke down, with disagreements over cabinet positions and support of DPS.
 PP–DB were given the second mandate to form a government on 26 March, but as GERB had ruled out accepting a government, the mandate was returned the following day unfulfilled.
 President Radev chose to give the third and final mandate to ITN on 28 March, who rejected it, returning it in seconds.
 Further elections were likely to be held on 9 June 2024, to coincide with the European Parliament elections on the same day.